Mark Gatiss

 Mark is the co-creator and executive producer of Sherlock, the hit BBC series starring Benedict Cumberbatch and Martin Freeman which has seen unprecedented global success and in which he also plays Sherlock’s brother Mycroft Holmes.
 The show has won a total of nine Emmys and twelve BAFTAs across its four series.

 Mark’s other writing credits for television include Crooked House (2008), his adaptation of HG Well’s The First Men in the Moon (2010), Dracula (2019), The Amazing Mr Blunden (2021) and all three episodes of the documentary series A History of Horror and its one-off sequel Horror Europa, all of which he presented as well.
-Additionally, he has written and directed several Christmas ghost stories for the BBC in recent years including The Tractate Middoth (2013), The Dead Room (2018), Martin’s Close (2019), The Mezzotint (2021), Count Magnus (2022) and Lot No. 249 (2023).
+Additionally, he has written and directed several Christmas ghost stories for the BBC in recent years.

-Recent screen roles include Larry Grayson in ITV’s Nolly (2023), Mission Impossible: Dead Reckoning Part I (2023) The BAFTA-winning and Oscar-nominated The Favourite (2018), Disney’s Christopher Robin (2018), Gunpowder (2017), Wolf Hall (2015) and Game of Thrones (2014-2017).
+Recent screen roles include Mission Impossible: The Final Reckoning, as Larry Grayson in ITV’s Nolly (2023), The Favourite (2018), Disney’s Christopher Robin (2018), Gunpowder (2017), Wolf Hall (2015) and Game of Thrones (2014-2017).
 He also starred opposite Anthony Hopkins and Olivia Colman in the Oscar-winning screen adaptation of Florian Zeller’s The Father.

-On stage, he is currently starring as Sir John Gielgud in The Motive and the Cue at the Noel Coward Theatre which won Best New Play at the Evening Standard Theatre Awards and is directed by Sam Mendes.
+On stage, he recently starred as Sir John Gielgud in The Motive and the Cue (written by Jack Thorne and directed by Sam Mendes) for which he won Best Actor at the 2024 Olivier Awards.
 He has also starred alongside Tom Hiddleston in Coriolanus (2013), as Harold in Mart Crowley’s The Boys in the Band (2016) and as Doctor Shpigelsky in Patrick Marber’s adaptation of Turgenev’s Three Days in the Country for which he received the Olivier Award for Best Actor in a Supporting Role.

 As a stage director he recently helmed The Unfriend - a new play by Steven Moffat and The Way Old Friends Do written by Ian Hallard.